Nador: Overview

 The economy of Nador and Nador province includes fishery, agriculture, some light and heavy industry.

 Every summer, from June to August, thousands of people originating from the Nador area and living in Europe return to the city.
 The number of these annual visitors may exceed 25,000.
 They mainly stay with relatives or in rented or owned apartments, rather than staying in Nador's hotels.

+Nador city is separated from the Mediterranean Sea by a salt lagoon named Ayřař (Aylal) Ameẓẓyan in Berber (Mar Chica in Spanish) and is 10 km south of the Spanish enclave Melilla.

 The location of the city on the Mediterranean coast and proximity of the Spanish town Melilla mean there is significant international trade, particularly evident in the widespread sale of Spanish manufactured foodstuffs and household goods in Nador.

-Nador was infamous as a centre of smuggling cheap Spanish and Chinese duty-free goods.
-Currently the smuggling has declined but it still alive competing with a smuggling stream from Algeria.
-Many secondhand consumer goods from Europe and China find their way to Morocco and Africa via Melilla and Nador, both legally and illegally.
-The goods range from clothes, shoes, electric home appliances, up to sophisticated hardware.

 History

 The area around Nador has been known at least since the 11th century by the name ‘‘Bilād al‑Qulūʿ’’ (Arabic for “Land of the Castles”).
-From this name, the ethnonym of the local Riffians: ‘‘Iqelʿiyen’’ (“People of the Castles”) is derived.
+From this name, the ethnonym of the local Riffians: Iqelʿiyen (“People of the Castles”) is derived.

 The City of Nador was founded in the 19th century by local Berber tribes and was under Spanish occupation from 1912 until Morocco's independence in 1956.

+The city name originated from the local Berber tribe of Has Nador of the Mazouza, a fraction of the guelaya.

 Demographics

-It has recently become a fast-growing city, despite experiencing a population drop with the departure of the Spanish, when the population decreased from 23,000 in the early 1950s to less than 5,000 in 1960.
+Nador has recently become a fast-growing city, despite experiencing a population drop with the departure of the Spanish, when the population decreased from 23,000 in the early 1950s to less than 5,000 in 1960.
 Nador's population grew by 566% between 1960 and 1971, from 4,806 people in 1960 and 32,000 in 1971.
 Its population has since grown with over 500% once again, to a total estimated population of 200,000 in 2015.
 Only eight years previously, in 2007, the city had a population of 120,000.
-Nador is predominantly Tarifit-speaking.
+The Amazigh culture is dominant and Nador is the largest Tarifit-speaking city in the world.
 The population density in the city of Nador is many times that of the larger Nador Province.